Student Support and Feedback

 Math Mums and Dads

-The Union's Mums and Dads scheme partners first year students with students in higher years to make "families", where the higher level students arrange welcome activities to help the first years with their start at university.
+The Student Union's Mums and Dads scheme partners first year students with students in higher years to make "families", where the higher level students arrange welcome activities to help the first years with their start at university.

 The College has an extensive support programme for students including Counselling, Disability Advisory Service, Chaplaincy, etc. For more information on support the College offers students, students should visit Student Space.